 We moved into this house a little over a year ago.
 It is sloooowly becoming home.
 While I really do love the house, the neighborhood, location, etc…. the top reason I wanted the house, is now one of the things I hate about the house.
 We have about 75% hard floors.
 There is a mixture of slate and laminate through out the house, upstairs and down.
 It sounded like an absolute dream, right?
 It’s been a NIGHTMARE.

-How to Clean Your Laminate Floors
+The Best Way to Clean Laminate Floors

 I have tried vinegar, Bruce flooring spray, Murphy’s Oil, Spray and Mop, I could go on – but my head hurts thinking about all of the chemicals I’ve tried to keep this floor clean.The laminate always looks blotchy, no matter what I used to clean it.
+I just want clean laminate floors, how hard can this be??

 I’m not sure where I found this mixture, but I played around with the amount of each ingredient and here is what I use as a laminate floor cleaner.
 You can get each of these ingredients, including the squirt bottle at the dollar store.
 The $4 you spend will leave you enough extra ingredients to use for the rest of the year.